pauldambra/blog_source/_posts/2019-11-30-serverless-lessons-learned.md

 tags: ["serverless", "experience-report"]
 ---

-At [Manchester Java Unconference 2019](https://mcrjava.github.io/jmanc/) I attended a discussion on "Cloud Native Functions".
+At the 2019 Manchester Java Unconference I attended a discussion on "Cloud Native Functions".
 It turned out nobody in the group had used "cloud native" but I've been working with teams using serviceful systems.

 I have a bad habit of talking more than I should but, despite my best efforts, the group expressed interest in hearing what teams at Co-op Digital had learned in the last ten months or so of working with serviceful systems in AWS.